NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

 Teaches effective food and beverage service management in outlets ranging from cafeterias and coffee shops to room service, banquet areas, and high-check-average dining rooms.
 Presents basic service principles while emphasizing the special needs of guests.
 Explains effective sanitation management to achieve high standards that will keep customers coming back.
 Includes lecture, film, and tapes.
 Develops an entry-level working knowledge of serving food and beverage.

 Explains effective sanitation measures that will keep customers and employees safe.
-Using the ServSafe Program from the National Restaurant Association this course meets the state wide requirements for food service employee's sanitation and safety training.
+Uses the ServSafe Program from the National Restaurant Association to meet the state wide requirements for food service employee's sanitation and safety training.

 Focuses on practical applications of all Culinary Arts courses by running Restaurant Forte.
 Enhances knowledge of cooking methods, mise en place, flavor building, soups, salads, entrees and desserts through regional and international cuisines.Course fee of $750 for materials, equipment applies.